breuerfelix/breuerfelix.github.io/_posts/24-04-13-disable-testcontainers-ci.md

 }
 ```

-If the `PROFILE` environment variable is set to `local` or empty, the container will be created, if it is set to something else, the container won't be started since the configuration won't be applied.
-Make sure to set a correct URL to a running instance in the different `application-<profile>.yaml`.
+If the `PROFILE` environment variable is set to `local` or empty, the container will be created.
+If it is set to something else, the container won't be started since the configuration won't be applied.
+Make sure to set a correct URL to a running instance in the different `application-<profile>.yaml` files.
 Maybe just use GitLab Services to create the container.